Dav3ster/CompleteIT/Readme.md

 ## Installation

-To run this project, install dependencies it locally using npm:
+To run this project, install dependencies locally using npm:

 ```
 npm run install